 Not a ranking boost

-It’s important to note that AMP pages in the mobile search results do not receive an additional ranking boost.
+It is important to note that AMP in the mobile search results do not get any additional ranking boost.
 Google currently has the mobile-friendly ranking boost, and because AMP pages are mobile-friendly, they receive the same ranking boost.

 There are indirect ranking benefits, though.
 For example, if searchers seek out AMP results, some sites could see higher clickthrough rates on their AMP pages.
 And as consumer awareness grows about AMP, that will likely rise.